 Homemade sports drink recipes can be found around the web; a great one can be found on Wellness Mama’s blog.
 Fermented pickle or sauerkraut juice is another great way to boost hydration, especially for those who need the extra sodium and electrolytes.
 An added bonus of drinking these fermented juices is that they also contain probiotics to aid gut health.
 Even just adding a pinch of sea salt to your water bottle should be sufficient to aid in rehydration after a trip to the gym.

 Take home message: Drink what you want!

-The best advice I can give when it comes to water consumption is let your thirst be your guide, and adjust your fluid intake depending on your lifestyle and environment.
 If you are relatively sedentary, live in a cold climate, don’t sweat much, or eat water-rich foods, you probably don’t need to be drinking eight cups of water a day.
 There’s no evidence to support those recommendations, and forcing down excess water throughout the day is not only unnecessary, but can cause damage if done too frequently.
 For most people, the body is its own best guide.